aschmelyun/passhints/README.md

 - **reference_link** - Where the "Original Reference" button links to on shortcut pages

 - **sections** - An array of objects, each one composed of a `name` and an array of `shortcuts`.
 These are used to display all main information on shortcut pages.

-The following are optional attributes:

-- **mac_only** - If an application is for MacOS-only, set this attribute to true.
-When the page loads up, Mac will be auto-selected regardless of OS and the visitor will not be able to select "Windows".

 ## Building the site